 LYNN PARSEGHIAN, Executive Director

-He and his wife, Jennifer Lyman, live in Chevy Chase DC.
-They have two children, Jordan and Owen, both of whom graduated from the Washington International School (WIS).
-Greg was on the Board at WIS for seven years, the last two as Chair.
+He and his wife, Jennifer Lyman, live in Chevy Chase, DC.
+They have two grown children, Jordan and Owen, both of whom graduated from WIS.
+Greg was on the Board at WIS for seven years, the last two as chair.

 JAMES WHELAN WOHLGEMUTH

-Jim Wohlgemuth is Chair and Treasurer of the Board.
-A native of Chicago, Jim has lived in Washington DC for over 30 years.
-Jim began his professional career as a Marketing Representative for the E&J Gallo Winery in Denver, Colorado.
-He then moved to Washington DC in 1983 and began working in the securities industry for Dean Witter Reynolds.
-From 1987 to 2009 Jim was a Managing Director at Alex Brown and Sons and its successor companies.
-He is currently a Managing Director at Morgan Stanley in Washington DC.
+Jim Wohlgemuth is chair and treasurer of the Board.
+A native of Chicago, Jim has lived in Washington DC for 30 years.
+He began his professional career as a marketing representative for the E&J Gallo Winery in Denver, Colorado.
+He then moved to Washington DC in 1983 and began working in securities for Dean Witter Reynolds.
+From 1987 to 2009 Jim was a managing director at Alex Brown and Sons and its successor companies.
+He is currently a managing director at Morgan Stanley in Washington DC.

 BOARD CHAIR EMERITUS, JONATHAN GREENBLATT

-Jon Greenblatt, a partner in the Litigation Group at Shearman & Sterling LLP, has extensive experience in commercial and international litigation, including arbitrations and class action litigation, concentrating in the areas of antitrust, securities and bank litigation, bankruptcy, lender liability and major fraud investigations.
+Jon Greenblatt served as Board Chair from 2008 to 2015.
+Jon is a partner in the Litigation Group at Shearman & Sterling LLP and has extensive experience in commercial and international litigation, including arbitrations and class action litigation, concentrating in the areas of antitrust, securities and bank litigation, bankruptcy, lender liability and major fraud investigations.
 Mr. Greenblatt joined the firm in 1980 and became a partner in 1989.
 Prior to that, Jon received his J.D. from George Washington University Law School where he was a member of the Law Review.